winduum/winduum-docs/docs/docs/index.md

 ### PostCSS

-The components are written in plain CSS, so sources can be also loaded in browsers or used in any other build tool such as **PostCSS** or **LightningCSS**.
+The components are written in plain CSS, so sources can be also loaded in browsers without a build step or used in any other build tool such as **PostCSS** or **LightningCSS**.

-For now, the recommended setup is to use PostCSS and load all source files directly.
+For now, the recommended setup is to use PostCSS and load all source files directly for best support.

 ::: code-group
 ```css